Monotone additive statistics: Introduction

 We further apply the characterization of monotone stationary preferences to the problem of aggregating heterogeneous time preferences.
-It is well known that directly averaging exponential discounting utilities leads to present bias \cite[see][]{jackson2014present,jackson2015collective}.
+It is well known that when aggregating expected discounted utility preferences, a utilitarian approach that averages individual utility functions leads to present bias \cite[see][]{jackson2014present,jackson2015collective}.
 Based on this observation, the literature concludes that within expected discounted utility, it is impossible to aggregate individual preferences into a social preference unless the latter is dictatorial.

 We show that this difficulty is not due to stationarity, but rather to an insistence on the idea that the social preference should conform to expected discounted utility.
-If the social preference is allowed to be a general monotone stationary preference, then this difficulty vanishes.
-In fact, a social preference obtained by averaging the certainty equivalents of the individuals satisfies Pareto efficiency and stationarity.
-Moreover, every Paretian and stationary social preference is obtained in this way (Theorem~\ref{thm:pareto}).
+When preferences are allowed to belong to the more general class of monotone stationary preferences, then a social preference obtained by averaging the certainty equivalents of the individuals satisfies Pareto efficiency and stationarity (Proposition~\ref{prop:pareto-possibility}).
+Moreover, under some assumptions, every Paretian and stationary social preference is obtained in this way (Proposition~\ref{prop:pareto-characterization}).

-Monotone additive statistics also find natural applications to models of choice over monetary gambles.
-It is well known that an expected utility agent whose preferences are invariant to independent background risks must have CARA preferences.
-This invariance property makes CARA utility functions useful modeling tools when the analyst does not observe the agents' wealth level or the additional risks they face \citep[see, e.g.,][]{barseghyan2018estimating}.
-Beyond expected utility, preferences that are invariant to background risks have certainty equivalents that are monotone additive statistics, and thus, by our representation theorem, are weighted averages of CARA certainty equivalents.
-We then investigate two separate weakenings of this invariance property: invariance to the level of wealth, and invariance to mean-zero risks.
-While wealth invariance and the latter form of risk invariance are equivalent under expected utility, we prove that for general preferences these properties are independent, and study their respective implications.
+Monotone additive statistics also find applications to models of choice over monetary gambles.
+It is well known that an expected utility agent whose preferences are invariant to independent background risk must have CARA preferences.
+This invariance property makes CARA utility functions useful modeling tools when the analyst does not observe the agents' wealth level or the additional risks they face \citep*[see, e.g.,][]{barseghyan2018estimating}.
+Beyond expected utility, monotone preferences that are invariant to background risk have certainty equivalents that are monotone additive statistics.
+Thus, by our main theorem, any such preference can be represented by a weighted average of CARA certainty equivalents, where the mixing measure $\mu$ is now over the coefficient of absolute risk aversion.
+In this representation, the decision maker entertains multiple utility functions, each defining a different certainty equivalent.
+Every lottery is evaluated by averaging over these certainty equivalents.